Starburst Generic JDBC connector#

 Add appropriate JDBC driver jars to the

-generic-jdbcdirectory under Presto’s plugin directory for all database servers you are going to connect to.
+generic-jdbcdirectory under SEP’s plugin directory for all database servers you are going to connect to.
 If two external databases use the same driver jar, you do not need to add the driver jar twice.

 some_additional_catalogwith some descriptive name of the catalog).

-Generic JDBC connector provides best-effort compatibility with older JDBC drivers, including drivers implementing version 3 of JDBC specification (JDBC 3).
+Generic JDBC connector provides best-effort compatibility with older JDBC drivers, including drivers implementing version 3 of the JDBC specification (JDBC 3).

 The best-effort compatibility can be turned on with: